thomveebol/egn_lab/README.md

 # egn_lab
 U59565434 Thomveebol Phorn
-For EGN 3000L
+<br> For EGN 3000L
-Code for the robot in class
+<br> Code for the robot to move forward based on sensor readings